petr-kalinin/progtexts2/python_basics_en/7_files.rst

 and thereafter you may process it as you wish.

 You can also use this method: ``open("input.txt ", "r").read()``.
-It reads the entire file and puts it into one big string (and there may be line break characters in the middle of this string, but it will still be one big string, not an array of strings).
+It reads the entire file and puts it in one big string (and there may be line break characters in the middle of this string, but it will still be one big string, not an array of strings).